buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/Types/IfcAirToAirHeatRecoveryTypeEnum.md

 # IfcAirToAirHeatRecoveryTypeEnum

-Defines general types of air-to-air heat recovery devices.
+Defines general types of air-to-air heat recovery devices.<!-- end of definition -->

 > HISTORY  New enumeration in IFC2x.